TritonDataCenter/sdc-headnode/README.md

     output directories.
   - `"coal-memsize"` is used to set the VMware guest memory size to 8192MB (recommended if you plan to install a [Manta][manta] test environment.)
-  - `"vmware_version"` specifies the version of VMware Fusion to target
+  - `"vmware_version"` specifies the version of VMware Fusion to target.
+    See <https://kb.vmware.com/s/article/1003746> for mapping of Virtual
+    Hardware Version to VMware releases.
+Note that `vmware_version=7`, corresponding to hardware version 11, is required for Bhyve VMs to work.
   - `"default-boot-option"` selects the default grub boot option; a value of `1` selects the second entry in the menu: regular headnode boot